Find Grad Schools

 Doctor’s Degrees in Criminology

 There are 17 colleges and univerities across the nation that offer a doctor's degree in criminology.
-This degree is more popular with female students, and about 21% of recent graduates were from an underrepresented racial-ethnic group.
-Also, 16.1% of criminology graduates were international students.
+In recent years, the majority of the students getting degrees in this area were female, and 20% were from an underrepresented racial-ethnic group.
+Also, 17.6% of criminology graduates were international students.

 Education Levels of Criminology Majors

-During the 2020-2021 academic year, 56 students earned their doctor's degree in criminology.
+During the most recent year for which data is available, 51 people earned their doctor's degree in criminology.
 This makes it the 139th most popular doctor's degree program in the country.

 The following table shows the number of diplomas awarded in criminology at each degree level.